Kia Carens: Safety

 The fourth-generation Carens for the Indian market is equipped as standard with two frontal airbags, two front-seat side body airbags, two head-protecting curtain airbags covering the first two rows, antilock brakes, Electronic Stability Control, hill-hold and a tyre pressure monitor.

 Kia sponsored Global NCAP crashworthiness assessment for the Carens in March 2022 with results published in late June.
-The Carens was the last model to be assessed against the 2017-22 Global NCAP protocols.
-In the frontal offset test, front occupant head and neck protection was good and airbag contact was stable, an improvement over its partner model the Seltos.
-Dummy readings of limited chest compression combined with an unstable passenger compartment resulted in protection of the chest being rated as marginal.
-The footwell ruptured so Kia were not allowed to demonstrate that structures behind the fascia would not increase risk of injury to occupants of different sizes or those sat in different positions.
+The Carens was the last model to be assessed against the 2017-22 Global NCAP 1.0 protocols.
+In the frontal offset test, front occupant head and neck protection was good and airbag contact was stable.
+Dummy readings showed some limited chest compression and chest protection was further downrated to 'marginal' because the passenger compartment became unstable, load path failures indicating poor reproducibility of structural measurements.
 Pedal movement was high, which was the major reason for the low score.
-Child dynamic were good for the 18 month-old dummy but the 3 year-old child had excessive head excursion.

 Kia also sponsored a regulatory side impact test according to the ECE Regulation 95 protocols and the Carens passed, but this could not be used in the assessment because the Carens did not reach the minimum points in the frontal impact for a five star result.

+In a bid to improve the Carens' star rating, Kia made changes to the structure of the Carens for Indian units produced from 2 May 2023, also adding three-point seatbelts to all seats and compatibility with i-Size child restraints.
+This updated version was retested by Global NCAP and assessed against updated evaluation criteria.
+In the first retest, the pedals still intruded excessively and the passenger compartment became unstable again.
+Moreover, the driver's airbag was still inflating as the dummy's head made contact, resulting in dummy values showing an unacceptably high risk of serious or fatal neck injury, enough for Global NCAP to immediately award the Carens zero stars based on this alone.
+Child occupants were better protected than earlier because Kia selected new child restraints facing backwards.

+With unspecified changes to the restraint systems for units produced from 11 December 2023, dummy values in a subsequent retest indicated risk of serious or fatal neck injury, while other problems persisted.
+This version was awarded three stars for adult protection by Global NCAP.